 The key aim of using multiple GNSS antennas is to cancel out noise in the SNR data to improve the precision of water level measurements.
-It is most convenient and structurally stable to build an antenna array where the antennas are placed side-by-side, but the spacing of the antennas may be important for cancelling out noise.
-If the source of the noise in the SNR data is due to the local multipath environment, then the spacing of antennas should be large enough such that the signal associated with the local environment differs between antennas and cancels out when averaged , with and the water level signal remainingremains.
+It is most convenient and structurally stable to build an antenna array where the antennas are placed side-by-

+- 175 side, but the spacing of the antennas may be important for cancelling out noise.
+If the source of the noise in the SNR data is due to the local multipath environment, then the spacing of antennas should be large enough such that the signal associated with the local environment differs between antennas and cancels out when averaged and the water level signal remains.
 Conversely, if the noise in the SNR data is random instrument noise then the placement of the antennas is likely not important.
-We therefore tested two different configurations with the antennas spaced apart vertically in a line: two 'tallwide' configurations where antennas antennas were spaced apart by approximately 25 cm and one 'shortnarrow' configuration where they were spaced apart as close together as possible (approximately 5-10 cm).
+We therefore tested two different configurations with the antennas spaced apart vertically in a line: two 'wide' configurations where antennas - 180 were spaced apart by approximately 25 cm and one 'narrow' configuration where they were spaced apart as close together as possible (approximately 10 cm).
 It is not clear exactly where the antennas are located within the plastic casing, hence these distances were measured from the center of one antenna case to the next (using a ruler).
 We found that the mean differences between the reflector height time series for each antenna obtained using inverse modelling varied by ± 1 cm compared to the distances measured using a ruler.
-The distance of 25 cm between

-185 antennas for the tall configurations wide configuration was chosen because it is larger than the expected standard deviation of reflector height measurements from each antenna and therefore the water level measurements from different antennas should occupy a different multipath frequency region at any given time.
+The distance of 25 cm between antennas for the wide configuration was chosen because it is - 185 larger than the expected standard deviation of reflector height measurements from each antenna and therefore the water level measurements from different antennas should occupy a different multipath frequency region at any given time.
 We note that the distance of 25 cm may not be large enough to avoid interference between antennas.
-We also installed both short and tall narrow and wide configurations several meters
+We also installed both narrow and wide configurations several meters apart from each other at the same site in order to test if a larger spacing between antennas is important and to test if more than 4 antennas at the same site is advantageous.